AstroHuntsman/huntsman-pocs/wiki/Testing.md

 ## Testing Environment

-The pre-execution phase (in `tests/conftest.py`) sets up a number of resources, such as the Pyro and NATS servers as well as some useful fixtures.
+The pre-execution phase (in `tests/conftest.py`) sets up the following resources:

+- Config Server
+- Pyro Nameserver
+- Pyro Camera Servers
+- NATS Server

 These resources are necessary for proper integration testing.

+There are also some useful fixtures that may be useful for any future development.

+Most of the server configuration is set by the `tests/testing.yaml` file.
+The required evironemnt variables (used at runtime) as stored in `tests/huntsman.test.env`.

+## Setup and Run tests

-To simplify test setup and ensure test portability, the tests have their own Docker image that they expect to run in.
+To simplify test setup and ensure portability, the tests have their own Docker image that they expect to run in.
 This image uses the same Dockerfile as the Huntsman-POCS image, with only small build modifications.
 Keeping the same Dockerfile for running and testing ensures that the testing environment is as close to the run environment as possible.

-## Setup and Run tests

 Before doing anything, make sure to source the environment variables.
-If you're unsre about this, see the [example env file](../example.huntsman.env).
+If you're unsure about this, see the [example env file](../example.huntsman.env).

 ```bash
 # Source environment variables